-- 1 Contributions in General.
-The Employer will make no contributions to the SIMPLE IRAs other than salary reduction contributions (described in Article III, item 1) and matching or nonelective contributions (described in Article III, items 2a and 2b). - 2 Vesting Requirements.
+1 Contributions in General.
+The Employer will make no contributions to the SIMPLE IRAs other than salary reduction contributions (described in Article III, item 1) and matching or nonelective contributions (described in Article III, items 2a and 2b).

+- 2 Vesting Requirements.
 All contributions made under this SIMPLE IRA plan are fully vested and nonforfeitable. - 3 No Withdrawal Restrictions.
-The Employer may not require the employee to retain any portion of the contributions in his or her SIMPLE IRA or otherwise impose any withdrawal restrictions. - 4 Selection of IRA Trustee.
-The Employer must permit each eligible employee to select the financial institution that will serve as the trustee, custodian, or issuer of the SIMPLE IRA to which the Employer will make all contributions on behalf of that employee. - 5 Amendments To This SIMPLE IRA Plan.
-This SIMPLE IRA plan may not be amended except to modify the entries inserted in the blanks or boxes provided in Articles I, II, III, VI, and VII.

-6 Effects Of Withdrawals and Rollovers

-- a An amount withdrawn from the SIMPLE IRA is generally includible in gross income.
+The Employer may not require the employee to retain any portion of the contributions in his or her SIMPLE IRA or otherwise impose any withdrawal restrictions. - 4 No Cost Or Penalty For Transfers.
+The Employer will not impose any cost or penalty on a participant for the transfer of the participant's SIMPLE IRA balance to another IRA. - 5 Amendments To This SIMPLE IRA Plan.
+This SIMPLE IRA plan may not be amended except to modify the entries inserted in the blanks or boxes provided in Articles I, II, III, VI, and VII. - 6 Effects Of Withdrawals and Rollovers - a An amount withdrawn from the SIMPLE IRA is generally includible in gross income.
 However, a SIMPLE IRA balance may be rolled over or transferred on a tax-free basis to another IRA designed solely to hold funds under a SIMPLE IRA plan.
 In addition, an individual may roll over or transfer his or her SIMPLE IRA balance to any IRA or eligible retirement plan after a 2-year period has expired since the individual first participated in any SIMPLE IRA plan of the Employer.
-Any rollover or transfer must comply with the requirements under section 408. - b If an individual withdraws an amount from a SIMPLE IRA during the 2-year period beginning when the individual first participated in any SIMPLE IRA plan of the Employer and the amount is subject to the additional tax on early distributions under section 72(t), this additional tax is increased from 10% to 25%.
+Any rollover or transfer must comply with the requirements of section 408. - b If an individual withdraws an amount from a SIMPLE IRA during the 2-year period beginning when the individual first participated in any SIMPLE IRA plan of the Employer and the amount is subject to the additional tax on early distributions under section 72(t), this additional tax is increased from 10% to 25%.